Student Health and Well-Being

 Advance preparation and planning can minimize the risks inherent in any emergency situation.
 HCPSS has a comprehensive Emergency Operations Plan (EOP) for use during emergencies.
 This EOP complies with federal guidance and aligns with the Howard County Office of Emergency Management, Howard County Police Department (HCPD), Howard County Health Department, and the Howard County Department of Fire and Rescue Services (HCDFRS).

 All responses to a systemwide emergency will be managed through the HCPSS Emergency Operations Center (EOC).
-The Director of Security, Emergency Preparedness and Response assumes the role of Incident Commander and will coordinate the HCPSS response and recovery operations.
+The HCPSS Director of Safety and Security assumes the role of Incident Commander and will coordinate the HCPSS response and recovery operations.
 HCPSS has conducted multiple tabletop exercises and onsite emergency drills with personnel from HCDFRS and HCPD to review and improve emergency response procedures.

 Each school has an EOP, which the school staff reviews and updates annually.
-The EOP contains staff roles and responsibilities, evacuation maps, teacher checklists and emergency release procedures.
+The EOP contains staff roles and responsibilities, evacuation maps, teacher checklists, and emergency release procedures.
 In addition to the plan, there is an annual drill schedule based on state requirements.
+Information on EOPs and protective actions for which drills are held is available online.

-Parents are requested not to call their child’s school or the Department of Education (central office) in times of emergency, as it is important to keep phone lines free for emergency communications.
+Parents/guardians should not call their child’s school or the Department of Education (central office) in times of emergency, as it is important to keep phone lines free for emergency communications.
 Please do not drive to the school unless directed to do so; circumstances may prevent parents from picking up their children or may require that children be picked up at a location other than the school.
-Instructions and current information about the status of schools will be communicated through the sources listed below.
+Instructions and current information about the status of schools will be communicated through the sources listed below for school closings.

 Emergency School Closings